Rick Fletcher: Post-war activities

-After the war, Fletcher decided to start his life and career in Chicago, Illinois where he met his sister's roommate and future wife, Beverly Crosbie.
-After dating for 3 months, the two were married on January 4, 1947.
-Previously, in 1946, he was offered a job at the Chicago Tribune in the advertising art department.
-He studied illustration under the wing of Walt Disney's teacher and role model, Carey Orr for several years.
-In 1953 Fletcher and his colleague, Athena Robbins began producing their own weekly syndicated strip titled, "The Old Glory Story" which ran weekly in the Chicago Tribune and syndicated to hundreds of newspapers around the world until 1966.
-"The Old Glory Story" was based on the history of the American Flag and won many awards for both the Chicago Tribune and Fletcher/Robbins.
+After the war, Fletcher went to Chicago, Illinois to start his life and career, and in 1946 he was offered a job at the Chicago Tribune in the advertising art department.
+He met his sister's roommate, Beverly Crosbie; the two dated for three months and were married on January 4, 1947.
+Fletcher studied illustration under the wing of Walt Disney's teacher and role model, Carey Orr, for several years.

+In 1953 he and his colleague Athena Robbins began producing their own weekly syndicated strip titled The Old Glory Story, which ran weekly in the Chicago Tribune and syndicated to hundreds of newspapers around the world until 1966.
+The Old Glory Story was based on the history of the American Flag and won many awards for the Tribune and for Fletcher and Robbins.

-"Dick Tracy"
+Dick Tracy

-In 1961, an opportunity arose from another Tribune Tower colleague, Chester Gould, creator of "Dick Tracy".
-Gould offered Fletcher a position as assistant artist, which was previously held by a young Dick Locher.
-When Gould retired in 1977, Fletcher took over full art production of the strip.
-He worked with writer, Max Allan Collins.
-Fletcher continued to draw "Dick Tracy" until his death on March 16, 1983.
+In 1961, Chester Gould, creator of Dick Tracy and a colleague of Fletcher's on the Tribune, offered Fletcher a position as his assistant.
+When Gould retired in 1977, Fletcher took over the drawing of the strip.
+(Max Allan Collins took over the writing.)
+Fletcher continued to draw Dick Tracy until his death on March 16, 1983.